Pak confiscates seminaries, assets of JuD, FIF

 The management and operational control of the properties were taken over by the district administration of Attock, it said.

 They were Madrassa and Masjid Musab Bin Umair in Peoples Colony, Attock.
-It was an under-construction structure spread over 13-kanal (1.6 acres) area and its monthly expenditures were Rs 60,000.
+It was an under-construction structure spread over 1.6 acres and its monthly expenditures were Rs 60,000.

 It was taken over by the chief executive officer of the Attock district education authority.